apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

       unit tests in Python.
 For more info about the required packages follow
       :ref:`Python unit testing section <python-unit-testing>`.

-      During the development process, it can be more efficient to only run the tests relevant to the code which you are working on.
-However, you should run all of the tests once you have finished your development work.

       To run a specific unit test, use this command in the terminal from the ``arrow/python`` folder: